-ACPC practitioners hold extensive experience and knowledge in the assessment, diagnosis, and treatment of various mental health issues that young people may present with.
-We use evidence-based interventions such as Cognitive Behavioural Therapy, Interpersonal Therapy, Neuro psychotherapy, Acceptance and Commitment Therapy, Collaborative Proactive Solutions, Dialectical Behaviour Therapy, Schema Therapy, Mindfulness as well as exposure based therapy.
-Typical cases that present at our clinic include but are not limited to mild to moderate cases of; major depressive disorders, anxiety disorders, panic disorders, obsessive-compulsive disorders, gender identity issues, eating disorders and body image issues.
+Practitioners hold extensive experience and knowledge in the assessment, diagnosis, and treatment of various mental health issues that young people may present with.
+We use evidence-based interventions such as Cognitive Behavioural Therapy, Interpersonal Therapy, Neuro psychotherapy, Acceptance and Commitment Therapy, Collaborative Proactive Solutions, Dialectical Behaviour Therapy and Mindfulness.
+We assist adolescents who may need assistance in their emotional, social and learning development.

 Anxiety is generally defined as feelings of worry, fear and apprehension or nervousness.
 When people present with an anxious presentation, they report experiencing excessLearn More

 Depression is generally defined as feelings of sadness and unhappiness that our that outweigh any positive feelings.